therladbsgh/ShareAid/photos/README.md

 ## Required Setup

 ShareAid/Photos uses code written in Python 2.7.
+It is a React App with a Node.js (Express) backend.

 ShareAid/Photos makes use of [Attend2U](https://github.com/cesc-park/attend2u), a photo captioning system.
 For local use, we use a heavily edited and trimmed-down version of the system.
 Download and unzip [our version](https://drive.google.com/open?id=1W-5_NmoYEG7owN7FYdV4EKNnaRlLbUUg) into the photos directory. **You must download this version -- do not clone the repo above!** The scripts in it are carefully calibrated to integrate with the rest of the demo, and we have included the bare minimum of files in order to keep it streamlined for personal computer use.